nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 ## **Power results:**

+### **Experiment #1: Battery Voltages**

 - **Purpose of Experiment**

-The purpose of these experiments are to verify that the power subsystem will supply the proper voltage to the subsystems that require a certain voltage level.
+The purpose of this experiment was to verify that the power subsystem will supply the proper voltage to the subsystems that require a certain voltage level.

 - **Description**